 9. EDUCATION ON ETHICAL CODES OF CONDUCT

 All staff members will receive these ethical codes of conduct upon hire and annually thereafter.
-A signed acknowledgement of these codes of conduct will be kept in each staff member’s personnel file.
+A signed acknowledgment of these codes of conduct will be kept in each staff member’s personnel file.

 These codes of conduct will be made available to staff in multiple, easily accessible locations such as the company’s intranet and practice management database.